John Farmer (1835–1901): Teacher at Harrow School, 1862-1885

 After teaching in Zurich for some years, John became music master and violin teacher at Harrow in 1862, reportedly appointed as a result of being noticed while giving piano demonstrations at the London International Exhibition.
 During his time at Harrow, he introduced 'house-singing' (still part of a new boy's 'initiation' into the school community) and composed many school songs and other larger vocal works for the education and enjoyment of students and staff.
 He encouraged the participation of the boys in massed singing for school events and the serious study of instrumental music.
 This was during a period when the inclusion of music within public school education in England was in its infancy and its acceptance was often resisted by school boards and principals.
 Affectionately known as "Sweaty John", Farmer also introduced the smoking concert, or "Tobacco Parliament", that was held on Founder's Day, where school songs and musical contributions were welcomed from staff, boys and friends, with Farmer's items particularly memorable - he was remembered as a "capital entertainer" according to John Ivimey.
 His songs continue to be published in modern editions of the "Harrow School Songs" book.
 The school song, “Forty Years On”, was written in 1872 with fellow teacher Edward Ernest Bowen as lyricist.
 He also composed cricketing ditties like "Willow the King," one of the most famous of all cricketing songs.
 His opera, "Cinderella" was performed at Harrow in 1883.

 His pupils included Elsie Hall and Mary Louisa White.

 Organist at Balliol College, Oxford

 Farmer left Harrow in 1885 to take up the post of Organist at Balliol College, Oxford.
 During his tenure, he founded the Balliol College Musical Society.
-His proposed Sunday evening concerts in the College Hall were initially controversial when the performances on the Sabbath were strongly disapproved of by strict Sabbatarians.

-However, the Sunday evening concerts are still presented by the College Music Society today.
+His proposed Sunday evening concerts in the College Hall were initially controversial when the performances on the Sabbath were disapproved of by strict Sabbatarians.
+The Sunday evening concerts are still presented by the College Music Society.

-While at Balliol he composed Warwick School's first school song, Here's a Song For All, in 1892.
+While at Balliol Farmer composed Warwick School's first school song, Here's a Song For All, in 1892.

 He championed the music of Bach, editing two volumes for school students, and his own oratorio "Christ and His Soldiers" was popular with smaller choirs.
 Most of Farmer's stage works were intended for amateurs, often youngsters.